PICKING THE BEST GROUPSET FOR YOU AND YOUR ROAD BIKE

 As with the other reviews you’ll see on this site, I do them to be informed or ‘in the know’ about what gear to get next and where to get it and I share them with you in hopes we’ll all enjoy cycling more with the right gear.

-You can learn more about me and what goes into my reviews here.
-If you find this or other reviews valuable, you can support the site by buying your gear through the links to the stores that I’ve found offer the best prices and good service.
-You’ll find these store links in the reviews and in the right hand column of the site pages.
+You can learn more about me, what qualifications I bring and what goes into my reviews here.
+If you find this or other reviews valuable, you can support the site and keep more reviews like this one coming by buying any of your cycling gear through the links to the stores that I’ve found offer the best prices and good service from over 50 I regularly check.
+You’ll find these links in the reviews for all the products I’ve evaluated and in the site’s right hand column for the ones I’ve recommended.
 More about how that works here.
+You can also support this site by buying anything you might need through this link to Amazon.

 I’ve now spent many hours researching different groupsets, talking with product experts and experienced cyclists, pulling the nuggets out of expert reviews and user comments, riding different groupsets and trying to figure this all out and present it to you in a useful way.
 If you don’t feel I’ve got it right on some point or another or if you think I’ve overlooked something, please do let me know and I’ll dig into it.
 I plan to update this review as new products come out and more feedback – hopefully including yours – comes in on what’s out there.